-- 2. The Applicant, who is currently detained at Butimba Central Prison, was sentenced to death by the High Court of Tanzania at Bukoba on 15 July 2010.
-That death sentence was confirmed by the Court of Appeal, which is the highest Court in Tanzania, on 7 March 2013.
-The Applicant then made an application to the Court of Appeal for review of its judgment in application No. 6 of 2013. - 3.
-The Applicant alleges, inter alia, that: - (a) the Court of Appeal misdirected itself on points of law and occasioned a miscarriage of justice in its judgment by failing to consider that his conviction by the High Court was based on extra-judicial statements obtained from himself and his coaccused; - (b) the Court of Appeal misdirected itself by considering that the allegedly stolen articles admitted at trial as exhibits were relevant to proving the alleged murder; - (c) the Court of Appeal caused him prejudice by failing to list his application for review to be heard, although it was filed in 2013; - (d) the High Court misdirected itself on points of law in its ruling to admit an exhibit because it overlooked the contradictions in the evidence of prosecution witnesses during the trial within a trial conducted regarding admission of the exhibit;
+- 2. The Applicant, who is currently detained at Butimba Central Prison, was sentenced to death by the High Court of Tanzania at Bukoba on 23 August 2006.
+That death sentence was confirmed by the Court of Appeal, which is the highest Court in Tanzania on 8 November 2011.
+The Applicant then made an application to the Court of Appeal for review of its judgment in Application No.6 of 2012. - 3.
+The Applicant alleges, inter alia, that: - (a) the High Court erred by relying on the evidence of prosecution witnesses to convict him because it was not credible, and which was contradictory and inconsistent; and - (b) the Court of Appeal caused him prejudice occasioning a miscarriage of justice by not considering his application for a review of the appeal judgment.